Building capability to act and adapt

 Preparedness is the opportunity to strengthen them before they are tested.

 Communities experience the whole system.
-Organisations often experience only part of it.
+Organisations see only part of it.

 Communities experience the combined effects of many interconnected organisations and services.